 Get Legal Help After Someone Ran You Off the Road

 At John Foy & Associates, we’ve been helping Georgia car accident victims win the financial recovery they deserve for more than 20 years.
 We know how frustrating it can be to crash because of someone else’s negligence, especially if the other driver doesn’t stop.
-But we can help—starting with a FREE consultation to evaluate your case and your options.
 Call us today at 404-400-4000 or fill out the form on this page to get started with your free consultation.